matg05/Hangman-game---MG/README.md

 This is code allows you to play a game of hangman.
 You start out with 7 attempts at guessing letter for a randomly generated word within a list.
 The code will output The number of letters in the word, and it will prompt you to enter a letter of your choice.
-Then, the program will either
+Then, the program will either:

 a) print the letter you entered, followed by "is the #st, #nd, #rd, #th letter in the word!" if it's in the random word.